Rent assistance in Durham County North Carolina.

 AIDS Community Residence Association can offer low income housing assistance for people with HIV/AIDS.
 Call 956-7901.

-Council for Senior Citizens (phone number 688-8247) may have rent assistance for seniors age 60 and over.
+Council for Senior Citizens (phone number 919-688-8247) may have rent assistance for seniors age 60 and over.
+They are at 406 Rigsbee Ave, Durham, NC 27701.
+There is support for the disabled too, and the rent help can be for supportive housing that seniors or retirees need.

 People with severe physical disabilities can call Independent Living at 560-6815.
 The non-profit charity may have housing information, placement and modifications for the disabled.
 They help place them into affordable homes and coordinate medical or other care.

-Churches and charities that are part of New Hope offer transitional housing to the low income and struggling.
+Churches and charities that are part of New Hope offer transitional housing to the low income as well as struggling.
 They also facilitate case management and may offer Durham families funds, or a no interest loan, for first months rent or other bills such as a security deposit.
 Many resources are available to clients of the charity.
 Call 919-489-6282 for information.
+Continue with Housing for New Hope rent assistance.

 Legal Aid of Durham is made up of pro-bono attorneys and volunteers that offer free representation and advice.
 They deal with unsafe housing, work to prevent evictions, and mediate payment plans on overdue rent between tenants and landlords.
 Phone (910) 763-6207.